Overview

 Security Posture

-Alfred Linux ships 32 security modules across 3 dedicated build hooks.
-Every default is chosen for defense, not convenience.
-RC8 delivers enterprise-grade hardening out of the box.
+Alfred Linux ships 38 security modules across 3 dedicated build hooks (plus the 6-module Omahon Seal).
+Every default is chosen for defense, not convenience. v7.77 GA delivers enterprise-grade hardening out of the box.

 Hook 0160 — Alfred Security (21 Modules)